 The first time your child has a mild to moderate allergic reaction to peanuts or other nuts, take them to the GP.
 The doctor will confirm whether your child had an allergic reaction and advise you how to treat the reaction next time it happens.
-If the reaction was moderate, you may be
+You may be

 Call an ambulance immediately if your child has symptoms of anaphylaxis.

-Once your child has a confirmed nut allergy, your doctor will prepare an action plan for your child.
-The action plan will be green if no adrenaline autoinjector is required, and red if one is required.
-Make sure you understand the action plan well and ask if there is anything you're not
+Once your child has a confirmed nut allergy, your doctor will prepare an allergy action plan for your child.
+The action plan will be green if no adrenaline autoinjector is required, and red if an adrenaline autoinjector is prescribed.
+Make sure you understand the action plan well and ask if there is anything you're not confident about.

 It is important to teach your child not to share or swap food with others, and to always wash their hands before eating.